 Few people have the ability to get under your skin in quite the same way as your teenager.
 It’s the attitude, eye-rolling, flagrant disregard for your rules, and questionable judgments.
-At times, it can make you want to scream your head off and tell her just how awful she is behaving.
+At times, it can make wonder if you hate your teenager.
+You want to scream your head off and tell her just how awful she is behaving.

 “You need to remember that the adolescent you are angry with is the same child you have always loved deeply,” says Dr. Ken Ginsburg, author of the book, Raising Kids to Thrive.

 When anger overwhelms and you feel like you hate your teenager, it’s more important than ever to reinforce your connection with your teen.
 Managing anger in the moment is a key part of preventing you from saying or doing something that causes long-term hurt.

 “When you’re angry, you’re often communicating ineffectively,” says psychologist Richard Weissbourd, author of The Parents We Mean To Be.
 “Now your teenager can focus on the fact that your reaction is unfair and overblown—not on the fact that they did anything wrong.”